 - detection of unusual sounds when your doctor listens to your heart

-An EKG will help your doctor determine the cause of the symptoms and signs and what type of treatment might be necessary.
+An EKG will help your doctor determine the cause of your symptoms along with what type of treatment might be necessary.

-If you are 50 or older, or if you have a family history of heart disease, your doctor may also order an EKG to look for early signs of heart disease.
+If you’re 50 or older or if you have a family history of heart disease, your doctor may also order an EKG to look for early signs of heart disease.

-During the test, you will need to lie still on a table while the machine records your heart’s electrical activity and places the information on a graph.
-Make sure to lie as still as possible, breathing normally.
-Do not talk during the test.
+During the test, you’ll need to lie still on a table while the machine records your heart’s electrical activity and places the information on a graph.
+Make sure to lie as still as possible and breathe normally.
+You shouldn’t talk during the test.

 After the procedure, the electrodes are removed and discarded.